The first Great Retreat lasted from 8th December 2014 to 1st April 2018.

-During the month June, July and August a Washing Out will follow.
+During the months of June, July and August a Washing Out followed up; and a second Washing-Out during some weeks in 2019.

 The Great Retreat is known in the Tibetan Buddhism.
 It lasts 3 years, 3 months, 3 weeks and 3 days.
 During this time the monk or the nun lives totally cut off from the world.
 The day is filled by meditation and spiritual exercises.
 The night lasts only a few hours; sleeping while seated.